 Commissioners

-Vice-Chairperson - Dr. Raymond Nyeris
+Dr. Raymond Nyeris

 Dr. Raymond Nyeris is the Vice Chairperson and a Commissioner of the Kenya National Commission on Human Rights.
 He holds the following qualifications: PhD in Policy studies and Education Management from Masinde Muliro University of Science and Technology, Master in Educational Management and Policy studies from Kenyatta University, Bachelor of Laws from the University of Nairobi, Bachelor of Education from Moi University, Certified Professional Mediator and Corporate Governance course by Centre of Corporate Governance and other short courses by the Kenya School of Government.

-Over 15 years experience in Policy and Governance matters specialising in Public Administration, Dispute resolution, Education management and Human Rights Advocacy in Public and Private sectors.
+He has over 15 years experience in Policy and Governance matters specialising in Public Administration, Dispute resolution, Education management and Human Rights Advocacy in Public and Private sectors.
 Worked as Human Rights Advocacy Officer and Civic Education Coordinator at Anglican Development Service in North Rift Region.
 Lectured in various Universities and taught in High Schools.
 Worked as a Chief Officer in charge of Public Administration and Devolved Governance in West Pokot County.
 Worked as Executive Member in the Inter-governmental Relations Technical Committee between 2015 – 2020 where he championed the development of Alternative Dispute Resolution and Public participation Policies.
 Worked as Organisational Member of the World Vision Kenya where he is serving as a member of the Audit and Risk Committee.
 Serves as a member of the Audit and Risk Management Committee at the Commission.
 Dr. Nyeris has the integrity, experience and passion to advance the Human Rights agenda.

 Prof Marion Mutugi who graduated with a PhD from the University of Edinburgh in 1993 is an accomplished scholar.
 She has been involved in research particularly at the confluence of biomedical and social sciences and is widely published in the areas of genetics, ethics and human rights.
 In addition, she is a seasoned academician in various tertiary institutions, through whose hands have passed many students from the region.